-- Before leaving your country, confirm that your passport and visa are still valid for entry into the United States (U.S.).
-The passport should be valid for at least six months beyond the date of your expected stay. - Check to see that your visa accurately reflects your correct visa classification - If the visa states the name of the institution you will attend or identifies the exchange program in which you are participating, verify that this information is accurate as well.
-If your review indicates any discrepancies or potential problems, visit the U.S. Embassy or Consulate to obtain a new visa - Students and exchange visitors entering the U.S. for the first time under their respective non-immigrant visa classification may only be admitted up to 30-days prior to the program start date. - When you receive your U.S. non-immigrant visa at the Embassy or Consulate in your country, the consular officer will seal your immigration documents in an envelope and attach it to your passport.
+Before leaving your country, confirm that your passport and visa are still valid for entry into the United States.
+The passport should be valid for at least six months beyond the date of your expected stay.
+Check to see that your visa accurately reflects your correct visa classification.
+If the visa states the name of the institution you will attend or identifies the exchange program in which you are participating, verify that this information is accurate as well.
+If your review indicates any discrepancies or potential problems, visit the U.S. Embassy or Consulate to obtain a new visa.
+Students and exchange visitors entering the United States for the first time under their respective non-immigrant visa classification may only be admitted up to 30-days prior to the program start date .
+When you receive your U.S. non-immigrant visa at the Embassy or Consulate in your country, the consular officer will seal your immigration documents in an envelope and attach it to your passport.
 You should not open this envelope!
-The Customs and Border Protection Officer at the U.S. port-of-entry will open the envelope. - Be sure to carry your immigration document (I-20 or DS2019), current passport, and your admission or invitation letter in your carry-on luggage.
-A photocopy of your I-20 or DS2019 on your phone is not acceptable. - Make sure you are in contact with the International Office at your campus, unmc.edu/IHME or world.unomaha.edu.

-UNMC International Health and Medical Education Business Services Center, 3034K 402-559-8326

-UNO International Programs Arts and Sciences (AS), 241 402-554-2293
+The Customs and Border Protection Officer at the U.S. port-of-entry will open the envelope.
+Make sure you are in contact with the International Office at your campus, unmc.edu/IHME or world.unomaha.edu.
+UNMC International Health and Medical Education Business Services Center, 3034K 402-559-8326 UNO International Programs Arts and Sciences (AS), 241 402-554-2293